MKLab-ITI/JGNN/tutorials/GraphClassification.md

 ## Training the architecture

-For the time being, training architectures like the above on the prepared data should manually call the backpropagation for each epoch and each graph in the training batch.
-To do this, we first retrieve the model and initialize its parameters:
+For the time being, training architectures like the above on prepared data should manually call the backpropagation for each epoch and each graph in the training batch.
+To do this, first retrieve the model and initialize its parameters:

 ```java
 Model model = builder.getModel().init(new XavierNormal());
 ```

-Next, we need to define a loss function and set up a batch optimization strategy wrapping any base optimizer and accumulating parameter updates until `BatchOptimizer.updateAll()` is called later on:
+Next, define a loss function and set up a batch optimization strategy wrapping any base optimizer and accumulating parameter updates until `BatchOptimizer.updateAll()` is called later on: